Image courtesy of Faithlife Media

 The really great news is, you don’t have to spend anything to get this set up through Faithlife.
-We’re waiving the subscription fee for Faithlife Giving Premium for six months, so your church can take advantage of our very best rates.
+We’re waiving the subscription fee for Faithlife Giving Premium for a limited time, so your church can take advantage of our very best rates.
 And because our giving solution allows the giver to cover the fees, your church can implement online giving for $0.

 9. Build in fellowship time